lucasbandeira/normalizing-jobs-titles/README.md

-# Welcome to the Normalizing Jobs Titles Project
+# Normalizing Jobs Titles Project

 This project is responsible for making job titles more consistent by normalizing them and managing their generic representation.